 Another website that wears its heart on its sleeve, Leading Hotels of the World gather together more than 375 luxury properties (including resorts) around the world.

-For me, Skyscanner is the clear winner here.
-Somehow, this website manages to create intuitive filters that others just don't.
-If you have any flexibility in your planning, Skyscanner can let you search through the whole month for the best fare, slide filters for time of day, number of connections, just about anything
+If you have any flexibility in your planning, Skyscanner can let you search through the whole month for the best fare, slide filters for time of day, number of connections, just about anything.
+The only weak spot is searching for flights with infants, where the system is a little glitchy.

 AA Route Planner